swiftlang/swift-evolution/proposals/NNNN-package-registry-publish.md

 ## Security

-Package signing can offer better authenticity guarantees by allowing package authors to sign their source archives before publishing them to the registry.
-The signature can include information about the package authors, and package users will be able to control the kind(s) of packages they trust by specifying a local validation policy.
+This proposal introduces the framework for package signing, allowing package authors the ability to provide additional authenticity guarantees by signing their source archives before publishing them to the registry.
+Package users will be able to control the kind(s) of packages they trust by specifying a local validation policy.
 This can include a trust on first use approach, or by validating against a pre-configured set of trusted roots.

-It is important to note that package signing as proposed in this document does not validate that a package is published by a specific entity.
+While this proposal introduces the package signature format, it does not validate that a package is published by a specific entity.
 Instead, it validates that a package is published by an entity who can obtain a signing certificate that meets the requirements defined by the registry, which could be anybody.
-As such, it does not provide any protection against malware, and it would be wrong to assume that signed packages can be trusted unconditionally.
+As such, it does not provide any protection against malware, and it would be wrong to assumed that signed packages can be trusted unconditionally.

+In this proposal, package signing is primarily intended to provide additional security controls for package registries.
+By requiring packages be signed, and by the registry limiting what keys or identities are allowed to publish packages, a registry can provide additional security in the event the package author's registry credentials are compromised.

+Although this proposal introduces policy controls for package users, they are limited in scope, and do not yet allow SwiftPM to validate that multiple package versions are from the same entity--recording signing identities for [TOFU](#local-tofu) provides some protection against a compromised registry, but it is not for all packages and [more work needs to be done](#local-signing-identity-checks) before it can be so.
+As such, SwiftPM continues to trust the registry to provide authentic packages and accurate information about the signature status of the package.

 ### Package release metadata signing